 Q & A

 Τhe following questions were made by participants during the webinars conducted by the EU HEALTHY GATEWAYS joint action in response to the COVID-19 outbreak.
 Answers are based on guidelines from ECDC and WHO considering the current knowledge about SARS-CoV-2 as of 5 March 2020.
-For any further information or comment please contact firstname.lastname@example.org
+Answers were updated to include latest available guidance from ECDC and WHO as of 01 April 2020.
+For any further information or comment please contact email@example.com

 Technical recommendations for cleaning and disinfection on ships

 The EU HEALTHY GATEWAYS has developed suggested procedures for cleaning and disinfection of ships during the pandemic or when a case of COVID-19 has been identified on board and are available here: https://www.healthygateways.eu/LinkClick.aspx?fileticket=_qOvPmjVu_E%3d&tabid=97&portalid=0